-1. Consult website You should first check the relevant sections of this website to get a better understanding of the rules of the scheme, and to check that you will be eligible to apply.
-See common application mistakes .
-2. Complete a Farm Environment Assessment All applications will need to include a Farm Environment Assessment, apart from applications which are solely for the following: - improving public access - coastal embankment breaching, lowering or removal - river embankment breaching, lowering or removal - restoring (protecting) river banks - stand alone slurry stores - organics - upland habitat impact assessment for deer management (as standalone capital item) The Farm Environment Assessment is a tool to help you to take stock of the important environmental features on your holding and plan what to include in your application.
-Find out more about Farm Environment Assessment here.
-This webpage also explains the requirement to carry out a Diffuse Pollution Assessment, if applicable.
-3. Use the targeting tool Consult the website and enter your holding number into the targeting tool to see which of the targeted options are available on your land.
+1. Consult website

+You should first check the relevant sections of the AECS website to get a better understanding of the rules of the scheme, and to check that you will be eligible to apply.
+All the individual pages of the full scheme guidance together with rules and management requirements for each management option and capital item can be found at the right hand side of this web page.

+2. Use the targeting tool

+Consult the website and enter your holding number into the targeting tool to see which of the targeted options are available on your land.
 If you have several holdings, you will need to enter each of these separately.

+Targeting tool

+3. Complete a Farm Environment Assessment

+All applications will need to include a Farm Environment Assessment, apart from applications which are solely for the following:

+- improving public access

+- coastal embankment breaching, lowering or removal

+- river embankment breaching, lowering or removal

+- restoring (protecting) river banks

+- stand alone slurry stores

+- organics

+• upland habitat impact assessment for deer management (as standalone capital item)

+The Farm Environment Assessment is a tool to help you to take stock of the important environmental features on your holding and plan what to include in your application.

+Find out more about Farm Environment Assessment here .
+This webpage also explains the requirement to carry out a Diffuse Pollution Assessment and a Diffuse Pollution Steading Assessment if applicable.

-Targeting tool 4.
-Apply online within the application window Your application for support under this scheme must be submitted online by registering and logging in to Rural Payments and Services.
+4. Apply online within the application window

+Your application for support under this scheme must be submitted online by registering and logging in to Rural Payments and Services.

 You can register for this service here if you have not registered already.

 To simplify the administration of the scheme you will normally be limited to a single application per year.
-However, an exception will apply for the management of the following designated sites: - European Natura Sites (Special Areas of Conservation and Special Protection Areas) - Sites of Special Scientific Interest (SSSI) An exception will also be made for certain situations for land managers who have widely separated areas of land (normally at least five miles apart) where it is more appropriate to detail the management under separate applications.
-Separate applications will also be allowed for applications arising out of approvals under the Environmental Co-operation Action Fund and those applications solely for funding access, organic aid and slurry storage (from 2016 onwards).
-5. Complete the online application Once you have logged in to Rural Payments and Services, you will be able to submit an application online.
+However, an exception will apply for the management of the following designated sites:

+- European Natura Sites (Special Areas of Conservation and Special Protection Areas) - Sites of Special Scientific Interest (SSSI)

+An exception will also be made for certain situations for land managers who have widely separated areas of land (normally at least five miles apart) where it is more appropriate to detail the management under separate applications.

+Separate applications will also be allowed for applications solely for funding access, organic aid and slurry storage.

+5. Complete the online application

+Once you have logged in to Rural Payments and Services, you will be able to submit an application online.

 You can do this by clicking 'Applications' from your customer home page and selecting 'Agri-Environment Climate Scheme' from the drop down list to start a new application.

 You will be asked a series of questions about your application.
 You will also need to enter the management options that you wish to undertake as well as any capital items.

 The relevant Land Parcel Identifiers will need to be used (unless not yet allocated by RPID) and you will need to supply the areas to be managed under the relevant options and capital items.

 The application system will prompt you when errors arise during the completion of the application.
 For example, you will be prompted when information requested at a particular section has not been provided to allow you to progress to the next stage of the application process.

-6. Upload supporting documents Along with the information you complete online you will also need to supply additional documents.
+6. Upload supporting documents for the options in your application

+Along with the information you complete online you will also need to supply additional documents - see checklist of requirements .